chakravarthi589/Event-based-Vision_Resources/README.md

 #### Our Publications:
 - Our Paper "eTraM: Event-based Traffic Monitoring Dataset" accepted by CVPR 2024
+- Our paper "SEVD: Synthetic Event-based Vision Dataset for Ego and Fixed Traffic Perception" accepted by CVPR 2024 Workshop on Synthetic Data for Computer Vision

 ---
 ## :high_brightness: Event-based Cameras